DataDog/integrations-core/zk/README.md

-# Zk Integration
+# Agent Check: Zookeeper

-## Overview
+# Overview

-Connect ZooKeeper to Datadog in order to:

-* Visualize ZooKeeper performance and utilization.
-* Correlate the performance of ZooKeeper with the rest of your applications.
+The Zookeeper check tracks client connections and latencies, monitors the number of unprocessed requests, and more.

-## Installation
+# Installation

-Install the `dd-check-zk` package manually or with your favorite configuration manager
+The Zookeeper check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Zookeeper servers.
+If you need the newest version of the check, install the `dd-check-zookeeper` package.

-## Configuration
+# Configuration

-1. Configure the Agent to connect to ZooKeeper.
-Edit conf.d/zk.yaml
+Create a file `zk.yaml` in the Agent's `conf.d` directory:

 ```
 init_config: